-This whitepaper has been designed for locksmiths, installers, dealers and integrators to understand why power supply requirements are different for EAC hardware vs other devices or fire and life safety systems, and that one size does not fit all.
+The following summarizes, and is an update to a three-part series on Access Control Power that appeared in the October through December issues of Locksmith Ledger magazine in 2020.
+Those articles detailed why power supply requirements are different for electronic access control (EAC) hardware vs other devices or fire and life safety systems, and that one size does not fit all.